More funds head to Minn. attorney general, public defenders

 Ellison assembled the team that got former Minneapolis Officer Derek Chauvin convicted of murdering George Floyd in 2021, but the Democratic attorney general had been unable for four years to persuade a divided Legislature to give him more money to hire more prosecutors.
 Now that Democrats control both chambers of the statehouse, Ellison is eager to get that money.

-The House was expected to vote Monday evening to give the attorney general’s office a quick $269,000 from the state’s $17.6 billion budget surplus and an extra $2 million a year thereafter, on top of its regular budget.
+The House voted 73-55 Monday night to give the attorney general’s office a quick $269,000 from the state’s $17.6 billion budget surplus and an extra $2 million a year thereafter, on top of its regular budget.
 The Senate approved the money last week and Ellison expects Democratic Gov. Tim Walz to sign it soon.

 “Today we want to really build it back,” Ellison said at a news conference ahead of the debate.
 “Today recognize that the counties need the help.
 We recognize the spike in crime.
 We recognize the financial and fiscal pressures on our counties.
 And mostly we recognize the pain of the victims.”